ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 - Now we need to deploy an `ingress route` which forms part of the [CRDs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) that were installed with Traefik
 - CRDs are custom resources created in our Kubernetes cluster that add additional magic
-- Kubectl shows all CRDs for Traefik
+- Kubectl show all CRDs for Traefik

 ```
 kubectl get crds | grep traefik